-On the motorway to Lorient, I noticed a green flashing light then it turned red, then back to green.
+On the motorway to Lorient, I noticed a green flashing light, then it turned red, then back to green.
 As I got closer I realised it was a radar speed sign.
-I passed, it was green all is well.
+I passed, it was green, and all was well.
 I turned the corner and passed a speed camera.
 Where was the sign?
 Was I concentrating so much on the green flashing radar sign that I missed it?

 It appears not.
 The French government has announced that speed camera warning signs are to be removed from all roads in France, as part of a range of road safety measures.

-Not only will the warning signs be removed, but information about the location of fixed radars will no longer be made publically available.
+Not only will the warning signs be removed, but information about the location of fixed radars will no longer be made publicly available.

 The number of fixed radars has substantially increased in recent years, and, as part of the new measures, a further 1000 are to be installed by the end of 2012.

 The government is to also experiment more widely with a new generation of radars, able to measure the speed of vehicles over a specific distance within a designated zone and to distinguish between different types of vehicles and their permitted speed limits.

 One other notable measure that has been announced is to ban the use of speed trap locator alerts, such as GPS navigational systems (TomTom, Mappy, Garmin, etc).
 The use of these devices will also be punished by a fine of up to €1500 and the loss of six points on the licence (French licence points work in reverse to those in the UK).

 There are around 5 million of these devices currently in circulation in France, so just what the government proposes to do about them remains unclear.